-The primary outcome is the Shoulder Pain and Disability Questionnaire (SPADI) score over 12-month follow-up, where a higher total score (0-100) indicates worse pain and/or disability.
+The primary outcome is the Shoulder Pain and Disability Questionnaire (SPADI)23 score over 12 month follow-up, where a higher total score (0-100) indicates worse pain and/or disability.

-Secondary outcome measures will assess: 1) overall patient experience (using global perceived change in shoulder pain, 2) sleep using the Jenkins Sleep Questionnaire, 3) work absence and the impact of shoulder pain on work performance using the single item work performance scale, 4) healthcare utilisation and 5) health-related quality of life using the EQ-5D-5L.
+Secondary outcome measures will assess: (1) overall patient experience (using global perceived change in shoulder pain), (2) sleep using the Jenkins Sleep Questionnaire, 24 (3) work absence and the impact of shoulder pain on work performance using the single-item work performance scale, 25 (4) healthcare utilisation and (5) health-related quality of life using the EQ-5D-5L.26 27 conditions), 29 (4) participants' experience of shared decisionmaking using the CollaboRATE measure.
+30

-Measures of anticipated key mediators, informed by the intervention logic model, will assess:

-1) reassurance using the Consultation-based Reassurance Questionnaire, 2) worry about shoulder pain in the past week, 3) self-efficacy (8-item Patient-Reported Outcomes Measurement Information System (PROMIS) scale for Self-Efficacy (managing symptoms of chronic conditions), 4) participants' experience of shared decision making using the CollaboRATE measure.
+Measures of anticipated key mediators, informed by the intervention logic model, will assess: (1) reassurance using the Consultation-based Reassurance Questionnaire, 28 (2) worry about shoulder pain in the past week, (3) self-efficacy (8-item Patient-Reported Outcomes Measurement Information System (PROMIS) scale for Self-Efficacy (managing symptoms of chronic

-The baseline questionnaire will be used to measure the following prognostic factors: Shoulder pain characteristics (shoulder pain intensity, shoulder pain related disability, duration of shoulder pain episode, acute or traumatic onset, history of shoulder pain).
-Psychological and behavioural characteristics (avoidance of activities, belief that movement is harmful, confidence in managing shoulder pain, treatment expectations).
-General health and lifestyle (presence of pain elsewhere, diabetes mellitus, level of physical activity).
-Anxiety and depression using the Generalised Anxiety Disorder - 2 item (GAD-2) questionnaire for anxiety and the Patient Health Questionnaire - 2 items (PHQ-2) for depression.
-These factors were chosen based on previous research, input from clinical advisors, and insights from people with lived experience of shoulder pain.
+The baseline questionnaire will be used to measure the following prognostic factors: shoulder pain characteristics (shoulder pain intensity, 31 shoulder pain-related disability, duration of shoulder pain episode, acute or traumatic onset and history of shoulder pain).
+Psychological and behavioural characteristics (avoidance of activities, belief that movement is harmful, confidence in managing shoulder pain and treatment expectations).
+31

+General health and lifestyle (presence of pain elsewhere, 32 diabetes mellitus and level of physical activity).
+31

+Anxiety and depression using the Generalised Anxiety Disorder-two item (GAD-2).
+33 questionnaire for anxiety population of depression.
+34 These factors were chosen based on previous research, input from clinical advisors and insights from people with lived experience of shoulder pain.